 They also need regular feeding, but not too much, as over fertilizing can encourage disease.

-Austin stresses that you should only use organic fertilizers, but whether you choose an extended-release product or not is a matter of preference.
+Austin stresses that you should only use organic fertilizers and limit chemical inputs, but whether you choose an extended-release product or not is a matter of preference.

 Personally, I love Down to Earth’s Alfalfa Meal because it has the right balance for rose bushes.
 Apply it in the spring and fall according to the manufacturer’s recommendations.